Hellfire Caves

 The Hellfire Caves (also known as the West Wycombe Caves) are a network of man-made chalk and flint caverns which extend 260m underground.
 They are situated above the village of West Wycombe, at the southern edge of the Chiltern Hills near High Wycombe in Buckinghamshire, Southeast England.

 They were excavated between 1748 and 1752 for Francis Dashwood, 11th Baron le Despencer (2nd Baronet), founder of the Society of Dilettanti and co-founder of the Hellfire Club, whose meetings were held in the caves.
-The caves have been operating as a tourist attraction since 1863.
+The caves have been operating as a tourist attraction since reopening in 1951.

 Location and layout

 The caves run into the hillside above West Wycombe village and directly beneath St Lawrence's Church and Mausoleum (which were also constructed by Sir Francis Dashwood around the same time the caves were excavated).
 West Wycombe Park, ancestral seat of the Dashwood family and also a National Trust property, lies directly across the valley.
 This area can be viewed directly from West Wycombe House.